aluveitie/RyzenMacPro/README.md

 ### Sleep

 Sleep can be a difficult topic with little things breaking either entering or leaving sleep.
-A major source issues for waking up (causing a reboot) is the XHC0 USB Controller, with it disabled and the hibernate fixup kext waking up from sleep seems to work so far.

-Lucky us only two USB 3 ports are connected to this controller (the outer ones on the I/O plane) and will be reduced to USB 2 speed.
-To do this replace

-- SSDT-XHC.aml -> SSDT-XHC-XHC0.aml
-- AMD-USB-Map-MacPro7,1.kext -> AMD-USB-Map-XHC0-MacPro7,1.kext
+Certain USB devices can break transition into sleep (resulting in a kernel panic after 3 minutes).

-And make sure boot flag -hbfx-disable-patch-pci is set.
+And make sure boot flag `-hbfx-disable-patch-pci` is set to avoid black screens on wakeup.

 If it does not entering sleep properly there are some things to be tried: